tinthanhtv2014/FullStack-JWT-Nodejs-Reactjs/README.md

 5. Start the backend server: `npm start`
 6. Start the frontend development server: `npm start` (in the client directory)

-Make sure you have Node.js and MongoDB installed on your machine before running the project.
+Make sure you have Node.js and MYSQL installed on your machine before running the project.

 ## Contributing